michaelkeeling/saturn2016-containers-workshop/position-papers/kurt-stam-cloud-in-a-box.md

 Each cell is powered by an ARM processor that is designed to be power efficient first, as they are designed to run in mobile phones.
 The hard drive of the device is microSD card which also draws very little power resulting in an average power usage of about 0.5 W. It is easy to see that even an appliance with 100 cells would only draw 50 W. This could be powered by simple solar cells, with battery backup.
 Finally, the management system can turn off cells depending on the load on the system.

 ##### Quiet
-Die to the low power consumption, the appliance does not need any forced cooling.
+Due to the low power consumption, the appliance does not need any forced cooling.
 This means it can operate without any fans and it does not need any specially cooled server room.

 ##### Reliability
 The most reliable machines are those that are designed for failure.
 This is exactly what makes this appliance so reliable.
 Each cell ships with the same exact software.
 Only a subset of the cells will run as a Kubernetes master,  the rest simply as Nodes.
 The appliance should have at least two masters so that if one fails the other can take over.
 Nodes could start their master daemon if the remaining number of masters falls below a certain level.